Maitreyee2095/Quick-Fix-Keyboard/README.md

 TO add a functionality , where when user enters the name of the song it plays the saved tune.

 #### Implementation:
 Was able to meet the requirement of the project, Integrated a 2X4 matrix representing 8 classical indian notes.
+Supplement Parts:
-Also implemented UART functionality, If user enters Added a functionality to record the keys a user plays on the keyboard and play it back.
+Also implemented UART functionality, If user enters Uart commands it accepts and process the command accordingly.

+Added a functionality to record the keys a user plays on the keyboard and play it back.
 * If the user enters the command record on the terminal, it starts recording , users keyboard inputs.
 * If the user enters the command play, it plays back whatever the users keyboard inputs after user pressed record.